 How to translate a website: 8 top tips

 So, now you understand how to translate a website in terms of process.
-However, pulling off an effective, scalable website localisation initiative is no easy feat.
+However, pulling off an effective, scalable website Localization initiative is no easy feat.
 Here are eight proven tips to increase your chances of success:

-- Develop a detailed localisation strategy upfront
+- Develop a detailed Localization strategy upfront

 - Invest in professional native linguists, don’t cut corners